Seasonal Parks & Cemetery Laborer

 - Nature of Work, Essential Functions & KSA's

-A seasonal laborer within the Parks & Natural Resources Department will perform various unskilled and semi-skilled duties which may include, but is not limited to: general park grounds, cemetery, and park facilities maintenance (i.e., mowing, trimming, planting, weeding, mulching, cleaning facilities, trash removal and athletic field preparation).
-Work is directed by and performed under the general supervision of the Parks Superintendent and under the immediate supervision of the Division Supervisor or lead crew member on a particular assignment.
+Under the general supervision of the Parks Superintendent, immediate supervision of the Division Supervisor or lead crew member on a particular assignment perform park and cemetery grounds and facilities care and maintenance activities.
 Seasonal laborers may be assigned to any division within the Public Service Group as a substitute for individuals on vacation, sick leave, etc., or during heavy work load periods.
-Applicants should possess general mechanical aptitude as well as physical and mental ability to perform manual tasks.

 - Skilled in the use of equipment, machinery and hand/power tools used in department projects and activities.

 - Knowledge of basic math (ex: ability to add, subtract, multiply and divide whole numbers).

 - Knowledge of the methods, materials, tools and standard practices regarding park, golf course and facility grounds maintenance.

 - Knowledge of traffic laws and rules involved in vehicle and equipment operation.

 - Knowledge of standard safety protocols in the performance of essential functions as well as City policies regarding safe work practices.

 - Ability to follow written and oral instructions and to communicate effectively with the public and other employees.